Skip to main content

 Disputes - [email protected]

-Detention Billing Disputes:
+Demurrage and Detention Invoice Disputes:

 All detention disputes must contain full details of the dispute reason along with the following supporting documentation in order to be processed: